 language (“Do this”) as harsh or angry.
 Either way, there was potential for misunderstanding and trouble.

 teacher expectations, and teachers need to understand where kids are coming

 parents and teachers come from different backgrounds, it may be hard for them

 to bridge the gap.
-Culturally-savvy go-betweens – like trained counselors – may be helpful.
-And when relationships don't improve, despite our best efforts, I think we're well-justified in considering the option of classroom re-assignment.
-For some kids, there may be a lot at stake.
+Culturally-savvy go-betweens – like trained counselors – might be helpful.
+And when -- despite our best efforts -- relationships don't improve, I think we're well-justified in considering the option of classroom re-assignment.
+For some kids, there is lot at stake.

 More generally, we should take seriously the softer, social side of school.